alto-io/cross-game-items/docs/acc/README.md

 Other developers can also define a `DNA` for an `Item Definition` that someone else created; that means those `DNA`s can have its own scheme of interpretation.
 Developers can opt to define their own `DNA` or simply use existing ones that others have created.
 In light of this, we highly encourage developers to share the scheme in which they designed their `DNA` to allow others the ability to interpret `DNA` for use in other games.

-## Accessing the contracts

-To access the contracts, developers must provide a wallet address which will be given access to the contracts.
-We encourage developers to submit a separate wallet address for each game they will make items for.

-For ACC, we will be providing the wallet address that was used to create the items.
-That address will be used to filter the items that were specifically created for this challenge.

-## Interacting with the contracts
+## Contract Reference

-1. `Ownership.itemDefsOf(address _game) public view returns (uint256[], uint256[])`
+1. `Ownership.itemDefsOf(address _wallet) public view returns (uint256[], uint256[])`
-  - Fetches all item definitions created using `_game`
+  - Fetches all item definitions created using `_wallet`
-  - Returns two (2) uint256 arrays where the first array contains the `Item Definition` IDs and the second one contains the token IDs of each item definition
+  - Returns two (2) uint256 arrays where the first array contains the `Item Definition` IDs and the second one contains the token IDs of each item definition.
+Each `Item Definition` is minted to `_wallet` as an ERC721 token which is why a list of corresponding token IDs is also returned.
 2. `Ownership.itemOf(address _player) public view returns (uint256[], uint256[])`
   - Fetches all item definitions created using `_game`
   - Returns two (2) uint256 arrays where the first array contains the `Item Definition` IDs so we know which specific item each token the `_player` owns and the second one contains the token IDs.
 Each element on both arrays is mapped with each other. e.g. given an index `i`: `token[i]`` is an `itemDef[i]`